nereasastre/Music_Corpus_Annotator/README.md

 If you run into any issues with the app, open a [new issue](https://github.com/nereasastre/Music_Corpus_Annotator/issues) and tag @nereasastre

-## Quick Start
-Clone the repository to use the app.
-Run `git clone https://github.com/nereasastre/Music_Corpus_Annotator/`

-1. **Configure:** In the app's directory, run `npm install` and `pip install bottle bottle-websocket future whichcraft pyinstaller`
-2. **Demo:** Build static files with `npm run build` then run the application with `python eel_CRA.py`.
-A Chrome-app window should open running the built code from `build/`
-3. **Distribute:** (Run `npm run build` first) Build a binary distribution with PyInstaller using `python -m eel eel_CRA.py build --onefile --name Music_Corpus_Annotator` (See more detailed PyInstaller instructions at bottom of [the main README](https://github.com/ChrisKnott/Eel))
-4. **Develop:** Open two prompts.
-In one, run  `python eel_CRA.py true` and the other, `npm start`.
-A browser window should open in your default web browser at: [http://localhost:3000/](http://localhost:3000/).
-As you make changes to the JavaScript in `src/` the browser will reload.
-Any changes to `eel_CRA.py` will require a restart to take effect.
-You may need to refresh the browser window if it gets out of sync with eel.

 ## Usage
 Music Corpus Annotator allows the user to annotate the difficulty of music scores.
 Some functionalities and buttons that control them:
 - **Annotate**: The current score is highlighted in gray.
 To annotate such score, just press 1 (easy), 2 (medium) or 3 (hard)